 Disney’s California Adventure Park (henceforth DCA because it’s a mouthful) is the newer of the two parks in California.
 I still remember many a trip just going into Disneyland!
 And then they started tearing up the parking lot for this new “California Adventure Park” and we were apprehensive that it wouldn’t “feel” the same.
 Truth be told, it really didn’t feel the same at the beginning.
 There wasn’t a real “Disney” feel to the park other than store merchandise.
 There’s been lots of changes since then, and they’ve done a great job of changing it up to make it more appealing!
+We break down how to make the most of one day in DCA in this post.
 If you’re curious about how to do Disneyland in a Day, check out our post here.

 You start off on Buena Vista Street.
 On your left is Hollywood Land.
 On your right is Grizzly Peak.
 Straight(ish) is Cars Land, Pacific Wharf and Pixar Pier.
 (On the map below, reverse those directions)

 The gates will open early (about a half hour before the park “officially” opens Buena Vista Street will be open to stroll down and meander through), which is when we get our family photos (best first thing… before water rides and sweat and snacks!).
 Once the park is open, we send a runner with the tickets straight to get FastPasses for a ride that we know will have a long line-up later.
 Our group decided to do the MaxPass this trip.
-We chose either Radiator Springs Racers or Guardians of the Galaxy right away because those were gone the fastest.
+PRO TIP: Choose either Radiator Springs Racers or Guardians of the Galaxy right away because they go the fastest.
 The Incredicoaster usually still had availability later in the day.
 Depending on your group, I would suggest:

 - Guardians of the Galaxy – Mission: Breakout! (for thrill-seekers)